Lord Huron: Vide Noir (2018–2020)

 In January 2018, several short videos with audio clips on Lord Huron's Facebook, Instagram, and Twitter accounts led to speculation of an album release.
 The band's third album, Vide Noir, was announced to be released on April 20, 2018.

 On January 26, 2018, Lord Huron released their first single from the album, a two-part song called "Ancient Names".
 On February 16, 2018, the band released the next single, "Wait by the River".
 On March 7, 2018 they performed the song on Jimmy Kimmel Live!

 Lord Huron performed an extended preview of Vide Noir on March 8, 2018, at Teragram Ballroom in Los Angeles.
 They debuted five songs off the new album: "Ancient Names (Part I)", "Ancient Names (Part II)", "Wait by the River", "Never Ever", and "Vide Noir".
 On March 27, 2018, they performed another preview set at Le Poisson Rouge in New York.
 They played the same five new songs as at Teragram Ballroom plus two more songs from the yet-to-be-released album, "When the Night Is Over" and "Back from the Edge".

 On the day of the album release, April 20, 2018, Lord Huron played a release show in Grand Rapids in Schneider's home state of Michigan.

-On July 11, 2018, Lord Huron recorded two Spotify Singles, "When the Night is Over" and Neil Young's "Harvest Moon" at Spotify Studios.
+On July 11, 2018, Lord Huron recorded two Spotify Singles, "When the Night Is Over" and a cover of Neil Young's "Harvest Moon", at Spotify Studios.

-On August 11, 2018, the band performed a medley of "Never Ever, When the Night is Over" and "Moonbeam" from Vide Noir on the CBS This Morning: Saturday Sessions.
+On August 11, 2018, the band performed a medley of "Never Ever", "When the Night Is Over", and "Moonbeam" from Vide Noir on the CBS This Morning: Saturday Sessions.